 top of page

-There was something in the air in 2021.
+There was something brewing in the air in 2021.
 One year removed from the onset of the pandemic, there was an energy building in solitude and isolation.
 Once the floodgates were opened there were those who leapt back into normalcy with reckless abandoned.
 But all of us were itching to experience what was once so familiar.

 As the line finally approached the security manning the opening gate there was this sense of unease that crept in me, a familiar anxiety before entering past events.
 Will my ticket load? (a very modern concern) Will they accept my Covid test? (another one that dates this) Will my wax pen be considered contraband in a recreational state or should I throw it in my sock?